Tips on activating the Archives, Category Cloud, and About.me Widgets.

-This week, we’ve talked about navigation on your blog — making it easy for your readers to find your content using custom menus, for example.
-We’ve already talked about widgets before, in “Widgets 101″ and “Widgets 201,” so let’s continue exploring how we can use them to direct your visitors to different places — and add some texture and color in your sidebar with little effort.
+We’ve talked about widgets before, in “Widgets 101” and “Widgets 201,” so let’s learn how to use them to direct your visitors to different places — and to add texture and color in your sidebar with little effort.

 A simple way to direct readers to older posts on your blog is with the Archives Widget.
-This widget lists links to previous months, as shown in the widget on the right (displayed on one of our newest themes, the very elegant Adelle).
-When configuring the widget, you can opt to display a drop-down menu instead, as well as show the number of posts within a particular month.
+This widget lists links to previous months, as shown in the widget below (displayed on the Libre theme).
+When configuring the widget, you can opt to display a dropdown menu instead, as well as show the number of posts within a particular month.

 The Category Cloud Widget shows your most used categories in a “cloud” format.
-While still text-focused, a category cloud is an alternative to a list of categories and adds a bit of visual texture to your sidebar.
+While still text-focused, a category cloud is an alternative to a list of categories and adds a bit of visual texture to your sidebar or footer.

 You can see it in action on the left, as it’s displayed on the Pachyderm theme.
 Your most used categories appear in bigger size (which you can control under “maximum font percentage” when configuring the widget).

 Sometimes users write in to ask how they can display ready-made social media icons in their sidebars.
 Some themes have these options built in, while others do not.
-In “Widgets 201,” we showed how one user, Zoe, created her own image widgets to match the rest of her site.
-If you don’t want to make your own social media icons using an online photo editor — but already have an About.me profile — consider enabling the About.me Widget.
+We take you through the steps to create custom images in “Widgets 201,” but if you don’t want to make your own, consider enabling the About.me Widget if you already have an About.me profile.

 This widget pulls the information from your About.me profile and displays it nicely on your blog.
-There are a number of options to customize the area: you can display your background image or bio photo, select sizes for your display name, and choose whether you’d like to display your About.me headline, biography, and icons (note that in the dashboard, this option is called “apps.”).
+There are a number of customization options: you can display your photo, headline, biography, and social/app icons, and adjust the size of your name (or delete it altogether).

 It’s a quick way to add social media navigation on your site.